Understanding Bloating and Your FoodMarble Results

 3. Gut Sensitivity

 Some people’s digestive systems are more sensitive to changes in pressure or stretching in the gut.
 Even small amounts of gas or fluid can cause discomfort, pain, or bloating.
-This means you may feel symptoms even when your fermentation readings are low.

 Why Logging Matters